UpliftGames/wally/README.md

 # Packages belong to a "realm", which helps prevent using code in the wrong
 # context.
 For now, we have "server" and "shared" realms.
+# The server realm should only be used for packages which shouldn't be replicated.
 realm = "shared"

 # Wally supports multiple registries.
 # This feature can be used to have split public/private registries to
 # keep internal code private and isolated.
 registry = "https://github.com/upliftgames/wally-index"

+# You can also specify files to include or exclude from the package
+# By default gitignore files are respected and Wally won't include hidden
+# files/directories or packages downloaded by Wally.
+# include = []
+exclude = ["node_modules"]

 [dependencies]
 # Most dependencies will look like this.